mlvlab/DDMI/README.md

 ```bash
 python main.py --exp ldm --configs configs/ldm/img.yaml
 ```
-For arbitrary-resolution 2D image generation, you can change `test_resolution`  of config files.
+For arbitrary-resolution 2D image generation with consistent content, you only have to change `test_resolution`  of config files with a fixed seed.

 ## Acknowledgement